cshabsin/cshabsin.github.io/_designs/cricket.md

 # Cricket PC Setup

 This document tracks the setup of my new AI development machine, "cricket".
-It's a PowerSpec G912 with a pretty beefy graphics card (64GB of VRAM).

 ## Software Installed